tonyolag/pyBot/README.md

 pyBot
 =====

-An IRC bot built by a python newbie
+An IRC bot built with python by a newbie